Slashing

 Slashing has affected real validators:

-Ethereum 2 Early Days: Multiple slashing events in 2020-2021 as new validators misconfigurations.
-Most were minor (1-2% of stake) but highlighted risks.
+Ethereum 2 Early Days: Multiple slashing events occurred as new validators misconfigured their setups.
+Most were minor but highlighted risks.

 Prysm Software Bug (May 2021): A vulnerability in the popular Prysm validator client caused simultaneous violations across thousands of validators.
-Correlation slashing multiplied penalties—some validators lost ~20% of their stake.
-The incident cost the Ethereum network ~$34 million in destroyed stake.
+Correlation slashing multiplied penalties, resulting in significant losses for some validators.

-Lido Large Slashing (June 2023): Lido's multi-sig validator experienced a client issue resulting in ~0.5% slashing (~$1.1M) for ~100k ETH staked.
-Highlighted concentration risks with staking pools.
+Lido Large Slashing (June 2023): Lido's multi-sig validator experienced a client issue resulting in slashing for a portion of staked ETH.
+This highlighted concentration risks with staking pools.

-Solana Network Outages: While not slashing per se, Solana validators suffered significant losses during extended network failures, facing ~50%+ revenue impacts.
+Solana Network Outages: While not slashing per se, Solana validators suffered significant losses during extended network failures.

-These events show slashing is real—even large, well-funded operators face financial penalties for mistakes.
+These events show slashing is real, and even large, well-funded operators face financial penalties for mistakes.

 Preventing Slashing